Matthew Carraro: Career

 He joined with French club Toulon as a replacement for the injured Ayumu Goromaru for the 2016–17 Top 14 season but was then signed on to a full season contract, for what was his last season of professional rugby.

-Following his retirement from the top level of the game, Carraro pursued his teaching career in physical education at Newington College in Sydney.
+Following his retirement from the top level of the game, Carraro pursued his teaching career in physical education at St John’s Nowra on the NSW south coast.